joeross/biographies/mastodon.md

-I’m bored of my usual bio.

-Let’s do something more fun.

-I 💼 in ⚖️ in Philly, 🏠 with my 👩‍👧‍👦in Princeton, and 💬 about 💻⌨️🎮🎵✍️📰 and other stuff on the 🌎😳🕸️.
+“It’s okay: I’m a lawyer.” — Me

+“It is a capital mistake to theorize before one has data.
+Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.” — Sir Arthur Conan Doyle, Sherlock Holmes
  Interests:
  #lawfedi // #litigation // #law // #parenting // #tech // #natsec // #scifi // #indieweb // #neurodivergence // #adhd